JetBrains/kotless/README.md

   added to the list of supported conversions.

 Kotless is in active development, so we are currently working on extending this list with such features as:
-* Support of other clouds &mdash; Kotless is based on a cloud-agnostic schema, so we are working on supporting of other clouds
+* Support of other clouds &mdash; Kotless is based on a cloud-agnostic schema, so we are working on supporting other clouds.
-* Support of multiplatform applications &mdash; Kotless will not use any platform-specific libraries to give you a choice of a Lambda runtime (JVM/JS/Native)
+* Support of multiplatform applications &mdash; Kotless will not use any platform-specific libraries to give you a choice of a Lambda runtime (JVM/JS/Native).
 * Versioned deployment &mdash; Kotless will be able to deploy several versions of the application and maintain one of them as active.
 * Implicit permissions granting &mdash; Kotless will be able to deduce permissions from AWS SDK function calls.